vynious/optimise-throughput/readme.md

   - **Overlap:** Both checks aim to control request rates but the **Circular Buffer Check** alone suffices for rate limiting.

 ---
+### Benchmarking the client

+Benchmarking is essential to measure the performance improvements accurately.
+The process involves:

+1. **Setup:**
+   - **API Keys:** Use **5 API keys**, each associated with a worker task sending requests concurrently.
+   - **Rate Limiter:** Implement a rate limiter to control request rates per API key.
+   - **Metrics Collection:** Record key performance metrics:
+     - Total successful requests
+     - Total failed requests
+     - Average latency per request
+     - Throughput (requests per second, TPS)

+2. **Execution:**
+   - **Request Generation:** Continuously generate requests and add them to a queue.
+   - **Request Processing:** Worker tasks fetch requests from the queue, pass them through the rate limiter, and send them to the server.
+   - **Metrics Tracking:** Use a benchmarking class to monitor request timings, success rates, and latencies.
+   - **Real-Time Feedback:** Log and print metrics every 5 seconds for monitoring.

+---
 ### Proposed Solution

 **Remove the Fixed Interval Check**, allowing the **Circular Buffer Check** to regulate the request rate effectively, the **Fixed Interval Check** is redundant and adds unnecessary **context switching**.
 The **Circular Buffer Check** allows for more **adaptive rate limiting**, handling both **burst** and **constant-rate traffic** more efficiently.
 Example of why being able to handle both kinds of traffic can matter: